|Fabric also known as||Burlap, hessian cloth, gunny cloth|

 All disposal methods for jute, including burning, produce a negligible environmental impact.
 While synthetic fibers release toxic chemicals into the air when incinerated or remain in the environment for centuries when they are discarded in landfills, jute and other natural fibers rapidly reabsorb into surround ecosystems whether they are disposed of properly or not.

 The one major way in which jute production could be harmful is in its effects on local economies.
 Most jute producers in Bangladesh and other areas are independent; they are locally-owned, and the majority of their products are sold into the surrounding region instead of being exported overseas.

 Jute production facilities that are owned by major corporate conglomerates, however, may absorb value from local jute-producing communities without giving back.
 This lack of economic stimulus disempowers jute producers from pursuing proper environmental stewardship, and exploitative cultivation policies may also encourage unsustainable or environmentally-unfriendly production processes.

 Therefore, it’s best to purchase jute fabric produced by independent companies that follow strict organic environmental stewardship protocols.
 Failing to do so could contribute to perennial cycles of worker exploitation that discourage upward mobility in impoverished rural farming communities.

 Since jute is a plant-based fiber, it is eligible for organic certification from governmental organic certification agencies such as the U.S. Department of Agriculture and the European Union’s organic certification agency.
 Since most jute is grown outside of the United States or EU, however, these certifications aren’t highly relevant.

 Additionally, an organization called SGS also provides certification services for jute fiber.
-Unlike GOTS or other organic certification agencies, however, SGS does not certify jute fiber as organic.
+Unlike organic certification agencies, however, SGS does not certify jute fiber as organic.
 Instead, it certifies the general quality and grade of this prominent textile crop.